JosephThorpe/nanopore/README.md

 Run the polishing step to see if you can get an even better N50 score or less contigs, and then compare to the existing reference using quast.

 From these results we can see we have an extremely good assembly, without even starting the full polishing process yet.
 Overall hybrid assembly is the best approach to building a genome assembly, however most tools now involve more complicated steps when it comes to the hybrid approach.
-One of the best tools out there is called [autocycler](https://github.com/rrwick/Autocycler), which runs multiple Kmers to utilise the best one, as well as subsetting the long read and using multiple long read assemblers in order to combine and cluster them together.
+One of the best tools out there is called [autocycler](https://github.com/rrwick/Autocycler), which runs multiple k-mers to utilise the best one, as well as subsetting the long read and using multiple long read assemblers in order to combine and cluster them together.
 In the interest of time and not making everyone wait 2 days, this is a quick overview of the tools we use to create a reference and can help guide you in the steps to take for your genome, as every genome will be different.

 # Overview